sugaryourcoffee/syclink/README.md

 default website.
 This is done with commands that require a website to operate on.

-    $ syclink -w my-new-website add "http://example.com"
+    $ syclink -w my-new-website add link "http://example.com"

-Before the command `add` is executed the website is created.
+Before the command `add link` is executed the website is created.
 In this case a website called 'my-new-website' is created in the default directory at `~/.syc/syclink/websites/my-new-website.website